JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 source ~anaconda3/bin/activate
 ````

-*“~anaconda3/bin/activate”* is default place where Anaconda will be installed, but if you chose elsewhere simply point to that directory.
+*“~anaconda3/bin/activate”* is the default place where Anaconda will be installed, but if you chose elsewhere simply point to that directory.

 Once activated, initiate a full update:
 ````